str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 Implement bidirectional A* search.
 Remember that you need to calculate a heuristic for both the start-to-goal search and the goal-to-start search.

-To test this function, as well as using the provided tests, you can compare the path computed by bidirectional A star to bidirectional ucs search above.
+To test this function, as well as using the provided tests, you can compare the path computed by bidirectional A* to bidirectional UCS search above.
 `bidirectional_a_star()` should return the path from the start node to the goal node, as a list of nodes.

 > **Notes**:
-> 1. You do need to include start and goal in the path.
+> 1. You need to include start and goal in the path.
-> 2. If your start and goal are the same then just return []
+> 2. **If your start and goal are the same then just return [].**
 > 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
+> 4. The above are just to keep your results consistent with our test cases.

 #### Exercise 3: Tridirectional UCS search